Visitation Policies

 • Shingles

-• Will wash/sanitize hands frequently
+• Wash/sanitize hands frequently

 • Utilize PPE (personal protective equipment) as directed by members of the team